 While the underlying need to foster innovation in a risk-reduced environment is what typically drives large enterprises to , the specific application of such models can vary widely.
 While not every enterprise use case is documented here, the following list highlights several of the more prominent examples that Ware2Go has witnessed over the course of the past year.

 To Account for Seasonal Fluctuations in Product Demand: Many businesses today have a recognizable “busy season,” such as the winter holidays, where as much as 30-40% of sales can occur in just 1-2 months.
 This means inventory needs are higher during the busy season than they are during low-demand months.
-However, traditional warehousing models often require year-round contracts and inventory minimums that force businesses to pay for warehousing space they don’t need.
+However, traditional warehousing models often require inflexible year-round contracts that force businesses to pay for warehousing space they don’t need.
 On-demand models address this problem by providing complete flexibility to scale inventory levels up or down as needed throughout the year.
 This allows businesses with seasonal demand to minimize their warehousing costs during non-busy months, and then rapidly increase inventory levels as-needed without paying excessively for it.

 To Test Expansion into a New Market or Demand for a New Product: For an enterprise interested in testing demand for a new product or in a new market, it is often less risky and more cost-effective to leverage an on-demand service as opposed to other warehousing and fulfillment options.
 Leveraging an on-demand solution in this circumstance allows the enterprise to probe consumer preferences in the new market before developing a more permanent supply chain infrastructure.
 This enables the enterprise to gather data, analyze customer interactions, and refine their approach before investing more heavily.